omarmiatello/telegram-api-generator/example/telegram.md

     MessageAutoDeleteTimerChanged(message_auto_delete_time: Integer)

-<p>This object represents a service message about a voice chat scheduled in the chat.</p>
+<p>This object represents a service message about a video chat scheduled in the chat.</p>

-    VoiceChatScheduled(start_date: Integer)
+    VideoChatScheduled(start_date: Integer)

-<p>This object represents a service message about a voice chat ended in the chat.</p>
+<p>This object represents a service message about a video chat ended in the chat.</p>

-    VoiceChatEnded(duration: Integer)
+    VideoChatEnded(duration: Integer)

-<p>This object represents a service message about new members invited to a voice chat.</p>
+<p>This object represents a service message about new members invited to a video chat.</p>

-    VoiceChatParticipantsInvited(users: List<User>)
+    VideoChatParticipantsInvited(users: List<User>)

 <p>This object represent a user's profile pictures.</p>